haiqu/rx-nga/Rx.md

   ret
 ````

-## Dictionary
+## The Initial Dictionary

 The dictionary is a linked list.
+This sets up the initial dictionary.
+Maintenance of this bit is annoying, but it generally shouldn't be necessary to change this unless you are adding new functions to the Rx kernel.

 ````
 :0000